Rohitsajwan07/Amazon-clone/README.md

 # Amazon-clone
-Its is a home page of amazon .com website .
+Its is a home page clone homppage of amazon .com website . language used- html,css